FernlyHQ/.github/profile/README.md

   <img src="assets/fernly-github-cover.jpg" alt="Fernly" width="100%">
 </p>

-# Fernly 👋🏻
+# Fernly 🌿

 **Ideas grow here.**

+Fernly explores ideas, researches problems and builds useful technology for New Zealand industry and beyond.

-Fernly is a small technology company from Aotearoa New Zealand, building software, SaaS products, automation and custom hardware that make work simpler.
+We are a NZ-first technology products company creating software, SaaS products, automation, connected hardware and new technology around real-world problems.

-We build our own products, solve interesting problems and work with businesses to turn good ideas into useful technology.
+We build our own products, experiment with ideas, and work alongside organisations when there is an interesting problem worth solving.

 ## What we build

+Our work can include:

-- **Software products** : focused SaaS tools that solve real problems
+- **SaaS products** focused on solving specific problems well
-- **Automation** : removing repetitive work and connecting systems
-- **Applications** : practical, reliable software for the real world
-- **Integrations** : helping platforms and data work better together
+- **Software platforms and applications**
-- **Prototypes & experiments** : testing ideas quickly and learning what is worth building
-- **Custom hardware** : purpose-built hardware for real business needs

-We like focused products, practical solutions and keeping unnecessary complexity out of the way.

-## Who we work with

-We work across a mix of industries and technology environments, including:
+- **Automation and integrations**
+- **Connected hardware and IoT**
+- **Manufacturing and operational technology**
+- **Prototypes, experiments and new product ideas**

+Sometimes the answer is software.

+Sometimes it is hardware.

+Sometimes it is both.

+And sometimes the best solution is much simpler than the technology we could build.

+## Where we're interested

+We are especially interested in problems across:

-- B2B & SaaS
+- Manufacturing & Operations
-- Government & Public Sector
+- AgTech & FarmTech
+- GreenTech
 - MedTech
 - FinTech
-- AgTech
-- Manufacturing & Operations
-- Startups & Emerging Products
+- Government & Public Sector
+- B2B
+- SaaS and emerging technology

+These are areas of interest, not boxes we intend to stay inside.

+If we find an interesting problem worth solving, we will explore it.

-## How we work
+## How we think

-**Keep it useful**
-Technology should solve a problem, not create another one.

-**Keep it simple**
-Simple software is easier to understand, maintain and improve.

-**Build thoughtfully**
-Good engineering matters, even when nobody sees it.

-**Automate the boring stuff**
-People should spend more time doing useful work and less time moving data around.

-**Ship, learn, improve**
-The best products get better through real-world use.

-## Technology
+We start with the problem, not the technology.

+We like getting close to how things actually work.
+Visiting businesses, talking to people, understanding existing systems and processes, and asking why things are done the way they are.

+We research, experiment, prototype and build.

 We choose technology based on the problem, not the trend.

-`Go` · `JavaScript` · `TypeScript` · `Swift` · `Python` · `PostgreSQL` · `SQLite` · `APIs` · `Cloud` · `Automation` · `AI` · `...and plenty more`

-## How we build
+## AI

-Fernly is built around an experienced New Zealand development team with real-world knowledge across software, technology and the industries we work in.

-We bring experience, lessons learned and a good understanding of where technology has come from, where it is going, and what actually makes sense for the business.

-**We write code.**

-We use AI as a tool to move faster, explore ideas and improve productivity, but never as a replacement for experience, engineering judgement or quality.
+We use AI as a tool to move faster, explore ideas and improve productivity, but never as a replacement for experience, engineering judgement, research or quality.

-We understand the code we deliver, how it works and the infrastructure it runs on.

-Our software and hardware projects follow structured development practices across architecture, design, development, testing and deployment, with quality, security and future growth in mind.

-When working with clients and external teams, we keep things collaborative and transparent, with clear milestones, working deliverables and regular feedback.

-We're not here to churn out disposable software.

-We combine modern tools, automation and AI with proven engineering practices, practical experience and a little old-school technical knowledge.

-**Modern technology.
-Experienced people.
-Thoughtful engineering.**

-## Open source

-Where it makes sense, we'll share useful tools, libraries, examples and experiments with the wider developer community.
+## Built from New Zealand

+Fernly is built around experienced technology people with real-world knowledge across software, hardware, systems and industry.

+We are proudly New Zealand focused and interested in solving problems for New Zealand businesses and industries first.

+But many of those problems are not unique to New Zealand.

+When we build something useful here, we are happy to take it further.

-## Fernly
+## What Fernly becomes

+Fernly may become home to multiple products, platforms and businesses.

+Some products may carry the Fernly name.
+Others may grow into brands of their own.

+We are not in a rush to define the edges.

+We would rather keep exploring, building and seeing where the best ideas lead.

+---

-**Ideas grow here.**
+**Ideas grow here. 🌿**

-Building useful things from New Zealand.

-🌿 **fernly.nz**
+*Exploring ideas, researching problems and building useful technology for New Zealand industry and beyond.*